 - Be aware that when goslings hatch, their parents will take them to the nearest water body within a day.
 They will be able to make this journey with no human intervention.

-How can I keep geese away from my property?
+How to keep geese away from your property

 - If you want the birds to permanently leave your property, you will need to remove the source of food or shelter that they are finding there.
 Removing individual geese or flocks of geese from your property will only leave a vacancy for others to fill.